mrod23/VentureNative-API-Framework/README.md

 In Server folder enter in your credentials for AWS and Mandrill-API

 To install all the dependencies:

 $ npm install

 $ bower install

-To run the app
+To run the app:

 $ npm run

-To Dockerize the App
+To Dockerize the App:

 $ docker-compose build

 $ docker-compose up